 Cellars

 Repair Category N/A

-Notes Not Applicable.
+Notes Not applicable.

 Electricity

-Repair Category 1
+Repair Category 2

-Notes Whilst the electricity consumer unit appears to be of a modern style, some older components remain in place, such as a lack of plug points in bedrooms which may not meet modern day needs.
+Notes The electrical installation is dated including an older fuse box.
 An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.